Understanding Chapter 7 Bankruptcy For Your Business

 When a business is unable to attain or maintain profitability and avoid insolvency, Chapter 7 is often an essential component of winding up operations and an effective means of putting creditors on notice that the business has been legally declared by a bankruptcy court to have no assets or ability to pay its debts.
 This notice effectively relieves the business owner of the ordeal of undergoing multiple lawsuits by creditors in an attempt to collect on debts.
 Creditors on notice of a Chapter 7 business bankruptcy understand that further collection efforts or litigation would be pointless, and they are not likely to pursue the matter any further.

 The Chapter 7 Process

 The process begins by filing a petition with the bankruptcy court in the appropriate jurisdiction.
 This could be where your business is organized or where you have your principal place of business.
-At the time your petition is filed, you will also need to file various schedules with the court, detailing your assets and liabilities and current income and expenditures.
-You may also be required to file other documents, such a statement of financial affairs and your most recent tax return.
+At the time your petition is filed, you will also need to file various schedules with the court, detailing your assets and liabilities, and current income and expenditures.
+You may also be required to file other documents, such as the statement of financial affairs and your most recent tax return.